Soundmoney254/Adventure-Tours-Car-Hire/README.md

 # ADVENTURE TOURS CAR HIRE - Seamless Touring
-This is a web application that allows a customer to hire a vehicle for their trip and make bookings.
-It also allows the vehicle owner to post their vehicle for hire.
+This is a web application that allows a customer to hire a vehicle by linking them to car owners.
+It also allows the vehicle owners to post their vehicle up for hire.

 ### Built With: